ChrisPenner/ChrisPenner.github.io/site/posts/traversals-for-batching.md

 If you've ever worked with optics or the `lens` library before this should be looking mighty familiar, we've just derived `lens`'s [`Traversal`](https://hackage-content.haskell.org/package/lens-5.3.5/docs/Control-Lens-Combinators.html#t:Traversal) type!

-Most optics are essentially just generalized traversals, we can write one-off traversals for any situation we might need, and can trivially compose small independent traversals together to create more complex traversals.
+Most optics are essentially just traversals, we can write one-off traversals for any situation we might need, and can trivially compose small independent traversals together to create more complex traversals.

-Let's rewrite our batch loaders to take an explicit Traversal argument rather than using a type class.
+Let's rewrite our batch loaders to take an explicit Traversal argument.

 ```haskell
 import Control.Lens qualified as Lens